 Companies like Google are committing to operating on 24/7 carbon-free energy by 2030, using solutions like BESS to overcome challenges related to renewable energy intermittency.

 Lithium-ion batteries in uninterruptible power supplies (UPS) offer longer lifespans and better performance but rely on scarce raw materials.
 Innovative recycling processes can recover valuable elements like graphite, cobalt, and lithium for reuse.
-SK Tes collaborates with Eaton to recycle lithium-ion batteries from UPS hardware, promoting a circular economy.
+SK Tes provides recycling services for lithium-ion batteries from UPS hardware, promoting a circular economy.

 Data centers can embed circular thinking by partnering with IT asset disposition (ITAD) services.
-Decommissioned hardware can be securely sanitized and remarketed or recycled to reduce e-waste, adhering to standards like NIST 800-88 and R2.
+Decommissioned hardware can be securely sanitized and remarketed or recycled to reduce e-waste, adhering to standards like NIST 800-88, IEEE and R2.

 Download our Sustainability Report to explore our goals, including reducing energy consumption, mitigating GHG emissions, and promoting a zero-waste-to-landfill commitment.